patkoch/docker-compose-azure/README.md

 ### Deploying the Containers in Azure as Container Instance using Docker Compose

-Adapt the Docker-Compose-YAML file, due to the name of the pushed Container Images respectively the name of the Container Registry:
+Adapt the Docker-Compose-YAML file, due to the name of the pushed Container Images, respectively the name of the Container Registry:

 ```
 version: "3.9"